ConsultantConnect/cc-toolbar-releases/README.md

-# electron-poc-releases
+# cc-toolbar-releases

-Testing whether it's possible to have a public repo with just the releases and the code in a private repo
+Releases are hosted in this repo so they can be fetched by the auto-updater.
+See the [cc-toolbar README](https://github.com/ConsultantConnect/cc-toolbar/blob/main/README.md) for details.